Counsel & Community

 Episode Summary:

-Sarah Green shares insights on the importance of allowing opportunities to come to us rather than constantly seeking them out.
+Sarah Green, Certified High-Conflict Divorce Coach and Family Law Non-Attorney Mediator, shares insights on the importance of allowing opportunities to come to us rather than constantly seeking them out.
 She reflects on her personal journey, including fostering children, transitioning into energy work, navigating divorce, and stepping into a space of receptiveness.
 Sarah emphasizes the power of rest, receiving, and self-awareness in achieving success and fulfillment.

 Key Timestamps: